 A term deposit & a savings account enter a bar…

-allows you to make regular deposits just like a regular at-call savings account.
+A notice saver account is an online variable rate savings account that allows you to make regular deposits just like a regular at-call savings account.
 There is no maturity date like a term deposit, the account is ongoing.
 When you want to get your money out your need to give notice.
 Common notice periods for a withdrawal from a notice saver account are 1 month, 2 months or three months.
 You can cancel your withdrawal request at any time.
 The account stays open as long as there is still money in it.

 In return for agreeing to give notice of your intention to withdraw, the notice saver account gives you an attractive variable rate of interest.
 The interest rate gets more attractive as the notice period increases.